Classification of qubit cellular automata on hypercubic lattices

-with $\varphi_3=\varphi_2$ (FIG.s~\ref{fig:full}, \ref{fig:phivsphi}).
+with $\varphi_3=\varphi_2$ (FIG.~\ref{fig:merged}).
+By manipulating the expressions, one can always discard the parameters $\theta_3, \delta_3$, and for two time steps also $\theta_1$.
 The behavior of function (\ref{ds}) remains stable vs $\tilde\theta_1$, with fluctuations that are irrelevant for our purposes.
 The sample size for input states is $\sim 50$.

 For the vast majority of parameter choices, the QCA can generate (approximately) maximum entanglement.
-The blue regions in Figure \ref{fig:full}(b) that are red in Figure \ref{fig:full}(a), identify QCAs where this happens independently of the input state.
+The blue regions in Figure \ref{fig:merged}(b) that are red in Figure \ref{fig:merged}(a), identify QCA where this happens independently of the input state.
 The extent of the latter regions increases versus number of time steps and lattice dimension.
 Conversely, the output states are separable for $\varphi_i=2k\pi $, as well as for $(\varphi_i,\,\theta_2)=(2k\pi/t,\,k\pi)$, with $k \in \Z$.
-The first case corresponds to switching off the controlled phases (the only entangling gates).
-In the second case, for $\theta_2=2m\pi$ we are removing site-wise rotations, with the angles of controlled phases adding up to $2\pi$.
-When $\theta_2 = (2m+1)\pi $, site-wise rotations become NOT gates, which just flip the computational basis.
-In the neighborhood of these sets that leave the state factorized, the automaton generates entanglement at a polynomial rate.
-For asymptotically long times, the state is expected to persist in a separable state only at $(0,k\pi)$.
+The first case corresponds to switching off the controlled-phases (the only entangling gates).
+In the second case, for $\theta_2=2k\pi$ we are removing site-wise unitaries, with the angles of controlled phases adding up to $2\pi$.
+When $\theta_2 = (2k+1)\pi $, site-wise unitaries become NOT gates, which just flip the computational basis.
+In the neighborhood of these sets that leave the state factorized, the automata generate entanglement at a polynomial rate.